 During the application process to North Carolina Virtual Academy (NCVA), all families will answer a series of questions to understand the student's home language as a first effort in the Child Find process and to determine if the student needs English language support.
-Students with positive responses to any of the Home Language Survey questions will be referred to the English Language Learner (ELL) point of contact.
+Students with positive responses to any of the Home Language Survey questions will be referred to the Multilingual Learners (ML) point of contact.

-An ELL is defined as an individual aged 3 through 21:
+A Multilingual Learner is defined as an individual aged 3 through 21 who:

-- who is enrolled or preparing to enroll in an elementary or secondary school;
+- is enrolled or preparing to enroll in an elementary or secondary school;

-- who comes from an environment where a language other than English has had a significant impact on the individual's level of English language proficiency; or
+- is from an environment where a language other than English has had a significant impact on the individual's level of English language proficiency; or

-- whose difficulties in speaking, reading, writing, or understanding the English language may be sufficient to deny the individual:
+- has difficulties in speaking, reading, writing, or understanding the English language may be sufficient to deny the individual:

-- the ability to successfully achieve in classrooms where the language of instruction is English; or
+- has the ability to successfully achieve in classrooms where the language of instruction is English; or

-- the opportunity to participate fully in society
+- has the opportunity to participate fully in society

-When a student is identified as ELL, they will participate in the school's ESL program.
+When a student is identified as ML, they will participate in the school's ESL program.
 The program provides English language instruction for students (pull-out, inclusion, or consultative).
 This program takes into account the student's level of English proficiency and builds on the language skills and academic subject knowledge of the student.
 Some students of limited English proficiency may have modified instruction and assessments geared to meet their needs.
-Students who qualify for ELL services are assessed annually in: Listening, speaking, reading, and writing using the W-APT for ELLs.
+Students who qualify for ML services are assessed annually in: Listening, speaking, reading, and writing using the WIDE ACCESS Assessment for MLs.

 It is important that ESL students receive the same academic opportunities as students who are proficient in English.
 NCVA is committed to the success of all students.

-For more information about NCVA's ELL program, please contact Casie Copple at firstname.lastname@example.org.
+For more information about NCVA's ML program, please reach out to firstname.lastname@example.org.

 A professional translator may be requested at any time by contacting NCVA at 855.669.3660.